bastienber/javascript-calendar/README.md

-#CALENDAR : README
+CALENDAR : README

-##How To Use
+I-How To Use

-###The basics
+The basics

     - Click on the arrows on top of the window to switch month
     - The default month when you refresh the page is the current month

-###The events
+The events

     - Click on a calendar cell to open a modal
     - Write anything on the text area
     - Then, click on the Save button to save your event in your browser local storage
     - The events are displayed with a red '!' and a light yellow background.

-##Known issue(s)
+II-Known issue(s)

-When you switch month, the number of days displayed can be incorrect.# javascript-calendar
+FIXED - [When you switch month, the number of days displayed can be incorrect.
-# javascript-calendar
+Incorrects months are all the 31-days one and february] : Variable lastDayOfMonth was not correct.